What is a Concussion Injury from A Car Accident Worth?

 These studies showed that repeated concussions can cause chronic traumatic encephalopathy or CTE.
 This is a degenerative and progressive brain disease caused by trauma.
 A definitive diagnosis of CTE can only be made after death by examining the brain during an autopsy.

 One recent study did exactly that.
 Doctors and scientists from Boston University and Stanford examined the brains of 202 former football players after they died.
 This included football players who competed in high-school, college, semi-pro and professionally.
-The results of the study were published in the Journal of the American Medical Association.
+The results of the study were published in NIH National Library of Medicine.
 The study concluded that CTE was diagnosed in 177 of the 202 players.
 In other words, 87% of the brains examined showed CTE.
 It found CTE in 99% of the brains of professional football players who competed in the NFL and that were examined in the study.

 What one major concussion caused by a car accident can do to a person’s brain is still unknown.
 Insurance companies still attempt to treat concussions as insignificant.
 They treat these injuries no different than an ankle sprain or muscle strain.
 Conveniently, the insurance companies take the position that concussions are not permanent and have no serious long-term or life-altering effects.
 Simply put, the insurance companies believe that anyone who sustains a concussion in a car accident will fully recover in a short period of time.